Maldives Country Summary

 Economy

-The economy of the Maldives is heavily reliant on tourism, which contributes nearly 30% to the GDP and accounts for over 60% of foreign currency earnings.
-Following a significant decline due to the COVID-19 pandemic, the tourism sector has shown signs of recovery, with 1.88 million tourist arrivals recorded in 2023.
-Despite the government's efforts to diversify the economy, tourism remains the primary economic driver, while challenges such as income inequality and limited employment opportunities persist.
+The economy of the Maldives is primarily driven by tourism, which contributes approximately 30% to the GDP and generates over 60% of foreign currency earnings.
+Following a significant decline due to the COVID-19 pandemic, the tourism sector has shown a robust recovery, with 1.88 million tourist arrivals recorded in 2023, and the economy is projected to grow by 6.5% in the same year, the highest rate in South Asia.
+Despite this positive outlook, challenges such as income inequality, limited employment opportunities, and a high debt-to-GDP ratio remain significant concerns, particularly for those living in remote atolls, while the government continues to pursue economic diversification and infrastructure development to bolster resilience against macroeconomic fluctuations.